ECN-Nantrobot/Nantrobot-Initiation-project/README.md

 int detection_value = 150;
 ```

-- If neither sensor detects the line, the robot is off the line, and both motors should run forward:
+- If neither sensor detects the line, the robot is off the line, and both motor should run forward:

 ```c++
 if (R_S_value < detection_value && L_S_value < detection_value) {